cg505/KSTable/kstable-spec.md

   Here, sabun means that the chart refers to resources (such as the jacket or the audio) from a chart song that is downloaded separately.
 The chart will not work properly unless both the the original chart song and the sabun are downloaded.

+  This should not be the same as `pack.name`.

 - `sabun_download_url` is a URL that can be used to download the chart song that the sabun depends on.
 It should be defined if the chart is a sabun, and it must not be defined if it isn't a sabun.

+  This should not be the same as `download_url`.